maximilianh/crisporWebsite/manual/manual.md

-The lower diagram shows the same for zebrafish data, but since the dataset from the same authors is plotted here, the results are probably too good and should be somewhat worse in practice, more like the other diagram.
+The lower diagram shows the same for zebrafish data, but since the dataset from the same authors is plotted here, the results are probably too good and should be somewhat worse in practice, more like the cell culture diagram.

 ![Distribution of efficiency by prediction score bin](fig/scoreHistograms.png)